Heat

 Kigali, Rwanda

-Rapid urbanisation in Kigali has exposed construction workers to environmental hazards including heat stress.
-Conducting physically demanding labour outdoors makes workers vulnerable to dehydration, heat exhaustion, fatigue, and in severe cases, heatstroke.
+Rapid expansion of Kigali has exposed construction workers to environmental hazards including excessive heat.
+Conducting physically demanding labour outdoors makes workers vulnerable to dehydration, exhaustion, fatigue, and in severe cases, heatstroke.